Kryptonite-RU/Hcurve/README.md

 # H-curve

-A space-filling curve (called H-curve) near to Hilbert by clustering property but more efficient.
+A space-filling curve (called H-curve) near to Hilbert curve by clustering property but more efficient.

 Here are Haskell and C implementations of Hilbert curve and H-curve.